Seven tools for breaking through to lasting self-control over anger.

 2. Stop blaming others!

 No one else can make us mad.
-We choose to give in to that negative emotion or behavior.
+We choose to give in to that (often) negative emotion or behavior.
 We cannot honestly say, “YOU make me mad!”
 People and circumstances can be maddening indeed, but they do not control us!
-And we cannot blame them for our own reactions!
+And we cannot blame them for our own actions or reactions!

 3. Own up to our anger.

 The anger we feel is real (whether justifiable or not) and must be dealt with.
 Stuffing it inside just makes us like champagne bottles, ready to burst.
 And when we finally do express it, we’ll have a greater tendency to explode in unkindness, sarcasm, or even violence.

 4. Learn to deal with the issue without blaming.

 “I feel really angry and upset over this situation right now.”
 This lets the other person know how we feel and that we are trying to deal with it properly.
 Unlike blame placing, this paves the way for reconciliation and bridge building.
 And allows the other person to admit and deal with their own wrong in the situation.
 We cannot change others, only ourselves.